eatmore2004/StudyingCDM/README.md

 # About
-This repository contains all the laboratory work on discrete mathematics that I did as part of my studies at the Kharkov National University of Radio Electronics.
+This repository contains all the laboratory work on discrete mathematics that I did as part of my studies at the Kharkiv National University of Radio Electronics.

 ## Contributing